The Home, Studio, Gallery

 The living room

 Stepping in, it’s a collection of memorabilia from travels over the years and the various countries we’ve lived in.
 The paintings and prints rotate around or are replaced with new fairly frequently.
-A number have been sold since this photo shoot last summer.
+A number have been sold since this photo shoot, and replaced by others.

 Partial collections hinted at: churches, knives, bits of fabric

-In my thinking, a house serves as many things: it’s a museum, a gallery, a studio, a resort, a library, a theater, a love nest, and sometimes a monastery.
+In my thinking, a house serves as many things: it’s a museum, a gallery, a studio, a resort, a library, a theater, a love nest, a monastery.
 Someday it’ll be an old folks’ home.
+For us!

 From the living room off toward other parts